The Harbor at the Black River Scenic Recreation Area - Michigan Upper Peninsula

 Black River Harbor is the only Great Lakes harbor located administered by the USDA Forest Service.
 The harbor has services for day and transient boaters, including several dock-side picnic tables.
 The scenic hiking trails through an old growth hemlock and hardwood forest and five waterfalls make this one of our favorite scenic stops around Lake Superior.
-And as we discovered in 2005, the waterfalls can be as spectacular in the fall as they are in late spring.
+And as we discovered in some fall visits, the waterfalls can be as spectacular in the fall as they are in late spring.

 Black River Harbor and Recreation Area is located 15 miles north of Bessemer, Michigan via County 513 - the Black River Scenic Byway.
 In 1904, this was a wagon road from Bessemer to Lake Superior.
 In 1924 Gogebic County began construction of the harbor park, later transferred to the USDA Forest Service.
-The park includes a vending machine kiosk, picnic area, playground, pavillion, campground and a sandy beach.
+The park includes a vending machine kiosk, picnic area, playground, pavilion, campground and a sandy beach.